Introduction to PostgreSQL if else

 Output:

-As you can see, as 55 is less than 75, the message saying variable1 is less than variable2 is displayed.
-This was achieved only by using the simple if statement.
+As you can see, because 55 is less than 75, the message “variable1 is less than variable2” was displayed using only a simple if statement.

 Example #2

-Let us now consider the same example as of example 1 but using the format2 for performing the operations.
-Format 2 contains a simple if, and if the condition evaluates to false, then the else block will be executed.
-Considering two variables variable1 and variable2, we will compare if variable 1 is greater than variable2 if the condition evaluates to true, then notice saying variable1 is greater than variable2 will be raised; if not, statements in else block will get executed, and appropriate notice will be raised over there.
+Let us now consider the same example as example 1 but use format2 to perform the operations.
+Format 2 contains a simple if, and if the condition evaluates to false, the else block will be executed.
+Considering two variables, variable1, and variable2, we will compare if variable 1 is greater than variable2 if the condition evaluates to true, then notice saying variable1 is greater than variable2 will be raised; if not, statements in the else block will get executed, and appropriate notice will be raised over there.

 Code: